Index

 Furthermore, at the end of 2021 and in 2022, the cost of gas and electricity increased dramatically, and these increases have continued into 2023.
 The cost of food and other products also increased, as well as the overall inflation figure for the the UK.
 In April 2021, the annual inflation rate was 1.5% but has increased since then to a high of 11.1% in October 2022.
 This was the highest inflation rate recorded since March 1992.
 Between October 2022 and December 2023, the inflation rate has decreased considerably to 4.0% but is still twice as high as the national target for inflation, although the inflation rate reached the target of 2% for the first time when figures were released in June 2024.
 Furthermore, existing high rate of inflation over the last couple of years have meant that the overall prices have remained high.
 Whilst salaries and some benefits have increased over the last year for many, in particular those working in the private sector, the inflation rate is considerably higher than those increases meaning that salaries and benefits have reduced in real terms (after adjusting for inflation).

 For those not on fixed price energy contracts, the cost of energy prices started to increase in 2021.
 Whilst the government put a cap (maximum) on the unit cost of electricity and gas through the Energy Price Guarantee, the cap was considerably higher than the prices in 2020 and early 2021.
 This meant that energy bills were substantially higher than those at the beginning in 2021 for all households and businesses (frequently two or three times higher).
-The government’s Energy Price Guarantee is currently in place until 2024, but the original energy price cap set by Ofgem has dropped below the Energy Price Guarantee which means that households pay the Ofgem energy price cap rate instead.
-During winter 2022/23, all households received financial support from the government in relation to their energy costs, with lower income households receiving more funding.
-However, this government funding only covers a proportion of the price increases.
+These high prices have persisted.

 Increase on Bank of England’s Base Interest Rate and Impact on the Cost of Mortgages and Rent

 Furthermore, between 2009 and 2020, the Bank of England’s interest rate had been below 1%, and fell to a low of 0.1% between May 2020 and December 2021.
 With the increasing inflationary pressures on the economy as a way to attempt to reduce the inflation rate, the Bank of England started to increase the base interest rate in December 2021 with increases every six weeks or so when they meet to decide the base rate until August 2023.
-Since August 2023, the base rate has remained at 5.25% with January 2008 being the last time the base rate was this high, although it has fallen to 5% in August 2024.
+Between August 2023 and July 2024, the base rate remained at 5.25% with January 2008 being the last time the base rate was this high.
+The base rate has fallen and currently stands (as at December 2025) at 4% which is considerably higher than base rate between 2009 and 2021.

 For home-owners paying a mortgage who are not on a fixed-interest rate deal, their monthly mortgage payments have increased dramatically, by hundreds of pounds a month.
 This may have also affected landlords, and household rents have also increased in the last 2-3 years.